vruebusch/120-work/README.md

 # 120-work

-This is Michael Musick's repo for course work related to Creative Coding 1.
+This is Victoria Ruebusch's repo for course work related to Creative Coding 1.